internal-page-background-header

 SOP – Standard Operating Procedure

-A detailed written instruction to achieve uniformity of the performance of a specific function.
+A SOP is a detailed written instruction used to achieve uniformity in the performance of a specific function.

 STED - Summary Technical Documentation